open-telemetry/opentelemetry-java-instrumentation/dd-trace/README.md

 2. [Use the Opentracing API](#api)
 3. [Use annotations](#annotation)

-### <a name="framework"></a>Use the autotracing agent for well-known framework
+### <a name="framework"></a>Use the Datadog Java agent for well-known framework

+Datadog uses instrumentation contributed by [the community](https://github.com/opentracing-contrib) to instrument many frameworks:
-Datadog instruments many frameworks and libraries by default: SpringBoot, JDBC, Mongo, JMS, Tomcat, etc.
+SpringBoot, JDBC, Mongo, JMS, Tomcat, etc.
-By using the autotracing agent, you just need to follow few steps in order to get traces.
+By using the Datadog Java agent, you just need to follow few steps in order to get traces.

 Check the dedicated project and agent: [dd-java-agent](../dd-java-agent)

 ### <a name="api"></a>Custom instrumentations using Opentracing API